Relabeling Minimal Training Subset to Flip a Prediction: Experiments

 \subsection{Composition of $\mathcal{S}_t$ Contributes Bias Explanation}

 Group attribution bias in machine learning refers to a model's inclination to link specific attributes to a particular group, potentially resulting in biased predictions.
 We show that the integration of $\mathcal{S}_t$ is associated with group attribution biased in training data.
 As a case, we manually introduce group attribution bias into the loan default dataset \cite{loan_data}, designed to predict potential defaulters for a consumer loan product.
 We augment a dataset containing basic consumer features with a manually added discrete "tag" feature, arbitrarily assigning 40\% as "tag $X$" and 60\% as "tag $Y$" We then introduce bias by relabeling 90\% of the qualified "tag $X$" as "default."
-This biased set is defined as $\mathcal{B}$.
+This biased set is defined as $\mathcal{B}$, where the wrong label tightly links with the feature "tag $X$."
 A logistic regression model is subsequently trained with this modified dataset.

-Among the test points the model misclassifies, 46 are "tag $X$", and 68 are "tag $Y$", all wrongly labeled as defaulters.
-We apply Algorithm~\ref{sec:alg} to these points and compute the proportion in each resulting subset belonging to $\mathcal{B}$.
+We apply Algorithm \ref{alg:alg1} to misclassified test points and compute the proportion in each resulting subset $\mathcal{S}_t$ belonging to $\mathcal{B}$.
 The average proportions are 60\% for "tag $X$" and 23\% for "tag $Y$" misclassified data.
-Our method suggests that the misclassification of eligible "tag $X$" individuals mainly results from the biased training set, whereas for "tag $Y$" individuals may be due to other reasons like model oversimplification.
+The higher proportion in "tag $X$" suggests that the misclassification of eligible "tag $X$" individuals mainly results from the biased training set $\mathcal{B}$, whereas for "tag $Y$" individuals may be due to other reasons like model oversimplification.
 Thus, our approach can highlight training points contributing to group attribution bias.